 - A. General: - The entire work related to project decontamination shall be performed under the close supervision and monitoring of the CPIH/CIH. - 2.
-If the asbestos abatement work is in an area which was contaminated prior to the start of abatement, the decontamination will be done by cleaning the primary barrier poly prior to its removal and cleanings of the surfaces of the regulated area after the primary barrier removal. - 3.
-If the asbestos abatement work is in an area which was uncontaminated prior to the start of abatement, the decontamination will be done by cleaning the primary barrier poly prior to its removal, thus preventing contamination of the building when the regulated area critical barriers are removed. - B. Regulated Area Clearance: Clearance air testing and other requirements which must be met before release of the Contractor and re-occupancy of the regulated area space are specified in Final Testing Procedures. - C. Work Description: Decontamination includes the clearance air testing in the regulated area and the decontamination and removal of the enclosures/facilities installed prior to the abatement work including primary/critical barriers, PDF and W/EDF facilities, and negative pressure systems. - D. Pre-Decontamination Conditions: - Before decontamination starts, all ACM waste from the regulated area shall be collected and removed, and the loose 6-mil layer of poly removed while being adequately wetted with amended water and disposed of along with any gross debris generated by the work. - 2.
-At the start of decontamination, the following shall be in place: - a.
-Primary barriers consisting of 2 layers of 6-mil poly on the floor and 4 mil poly on the walls. - b.
-Critical barriers consisting of 2 layers of 6-mil poly which is the sole barrier between the regulated area and openings to the rest of the building or outside. - c.
-Decontamination facilities for personnel and equipment in operating condition and the negative pressure system in operation.
+If the asbestos abatement work is in an area which was contaminated prior to the start of abatement, the decontamination will be done by cleaning the primary poly barrier prior to its removal and cleanings of the surfaces of the regulated area after the primary barrier removal. - 3.
+If the asbestos abatement work is in an area which was uncontaminated prior to the start of abatement, the decontamination will be done by cleaning the primary poly barrier prior to its removal, thus preventing contamination of the building when the regulated area critical barriers are removed. - B. Regulated Area Clearance: Air testing and other requirements which must be met before release of the Contractor and re-occupancy of the regulated area space are specified in Final Testing Procedures. - C. Work Description: Decontamination includes the clearance air testing in the regulated area and the decontamination and removal of the enclosures/facilities installed prior to the abatement work including primary/critical barriers, PDF and W/EDF facilities, and negative pressure systems.

-- E. First Cleaning: Carry out a first cleaning of all surfaces of the regulated area including items of remaining poly sheeting, tools, scaffolding, ladders/staging by wet methods and HEPA vacuuming.
+- D. Pre-Decontamination Conditions: - Before decontamination starts, all ACM waste from the regulated area shall be removed, all waste collected and removed, and the secondary barrier of poly removed and disposed of along with any gross debris generated by the work. - 2.
+At the start of decontamination, the following shall be in place. - a.
+Critical barriers over all openings consisting of two layers of 6-mil poly which is the sole barrier between the regulated area and the rest of the building or outside. - b.
+Decontamination facilities, if required for personnel and equipment in operating condition. - E. First Cleaning: Carry out a first cleaning of all surfaces of the regulated area including items of remaining poly sheeting, tools, scaffolding, ladders/staging by wet methods and HEPA vacuuming.
 Do not use dry dusting/sweeping/air blowing methods.
 Use each surface of a wetted cleaning cloth one time only and then dispose of as contaminated waste.
 Continue this cleaning until there is no visible residue from abated surfaces or poly or other surfaces.
 Remove all filters in the air handling system and dispose of as ACM waste in accordance with these specifications.
-The negative pressure system shall remain in operation during this time.
-Additional cleaning(s) may be needed as determined by the CPIH/VPIH/CIH. - F. Pre-Clearance Inspection and Testing: The CPIH/CIH and VPIH/CIH will perform a thorough and detailed visual inspection at the end of the cleaning to determine whether there is any visible residue in the regulated area.
+The negative pressure system shall remain in operation during this time, if used.
+Additional cleaning may be needed as determined by the CPIH/VPIH/CIH. - F. Pre-Clearance Inspection and Testing: The CPIH/CIH and VPIH/CIH will perform a thorough and detailed visual inspection at the end of the cleaning to determine whether there is any visible residue in the regulated area.
 If the visual inspection is acceptable, the CPIH/CIH will perform pre-clearance sampling using aggressive clearance as detailed in 40 CFR 763 Subpart E (AHERA) Appendix A (III) (B) (7) (d).
-If the sampling results show values below 0.01 f/cc, then the Contractor shall notify the VA's representative of the results with a brief report from the CPIH/CIH documenting the inspection and sampling results and a statement verifying that the regulated area is ready for lockdown encapsulation.
-The VA reserves the right to utilize their own VPIH/CIH to perform a pre-clearance inspection and testing for verification. - G. Lockdown Encapsulation of Abated Surfaces: With the express written permission of the VA's representative, perform lockdown encapsulation of all surfaces from which asbestos was abated in accordance with the procedures in this specification.
-Negative pressure shall be maintained in the regulated area during the lockdown application.
+If the sampling results show values below 0.01 f/cc, then the Contractor shall notify the VA's Representative of the results with a brief report from the CPIH/CIH documenting the inspection and sampling results and a statement verifying that the regulated area is ready for lockdown encapsulation.
+The VA reserves the right to utilize their own VPIH/CIH to perform a pre-clearance inspection and testing for verification. - G. Lockdown Encapsulation of Abated Surfaces: With the express written permission of the VA's Representative, perform lockdown encapsulation of all surfaces from which asbestos was abated in accordance with the procedures in this specification.

-3.6 FINAL VISUAL INSPECTION AND AIR CLEARANCE TESTING
+3.7 FINAL VISUAL INSPECTIONS AND AIR CLEARANCE TESTING